Aveline-art/website/CONTRIBUTING.md

 # Setting up the development environment
 ## Join the repository team

-In the `hfla-site` Slack channel, send an introductory message with your GitHub handle/username asking to be added to the Hack for LA website GitHub repository (this repository).
+In the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) Slack channel, send an introductory message asking to join the website team.
+In your introduction, you must provide the following information so that the team can set you up:

+1. Your GitHub handle
+2. Your gmail account name

-Once you have accepted the GitHub invite (comes via email or in your GitHub notifications), please do the following:
+Afterwards, you should receive an invitation to our repository.
+Once you have accepted the GitHub invite, please do the following:

 1. Make your own Hack for LA GitHub organization membership public by following this [guide](https://help.github.com/en/articles/publicizing-or-hiding-organization-membership#changing-the-visibility-of-your-organization-membership).